The term paper should have been handed in in the semester before last...

 Seminar methods include theoretical input, individual and group work, work on the three presence zones of the body, presentation exercises, physical and relaxation exercises and feedback.

 The workshop is usually held once a semester and takes place on the campus of the University of Bremen.
-If you are interested in participating in this group, a preliminary discussion can be arranged via our secretariat.
+If you are interested in participating in the workshop, please contact our office.

 Workshop leader: Doris Moormann

-Many students are familiar with this experience: At the end of the semester in particular, deadlines are getting tighter, exams are just around the corner and everyday study life suddenly feels quite stressful.
+Many students are familiar with this experience: Especially at the end of the semester, the deadlines are getting tighter, exams are just around the corner and everyday study life suddenly feels quite stressful.
 Suddenly there is hardly any time left for regular breaks and relaxing time-outs as a counterbalance, although it would certainly be helpful to slow down a little and take a breather from the hustle and bustle of everyday life.

 The two-part workshop is usually held once a semester and takes place on the campus of the University of Bremen.
 If you are interested, please contact our office in person or by telephone during office hours.